Skip to Content

 The boys also take a pencil case each (with pens, pencils etc) and a notebook.

-A travel journal is a must, so they can record all their adventures.
-A wonderful keepsake for when they’re older.
+A travel journal is a must, so they can record all their adventures and makes for a wonderful keepsake when they’re older.
 There are lots of travel journals around for kids, and we’ve tried many over the years.
-What I’ve noticed is that the novelty of a travel journal can ware off if it’s the same page every single day.
+What I’ve noticed is that the novelty of a travel journal can wear off if it’s the same page every single day.
 I’ve recently found the My Travel Journal by Lonely Planet Kids, which has lots of variety across the pages to spark imagination.
-I’ll feedback how this one goes on our next trip.

 And then there are travel games.
 These are very handy in restaurants (the service is often rather slow in Morocco).
 Our favourites are: